 Now, however, that slight power deficiency is felt a little more acutely.
 You see, Chromebooks can now run Linux apps, which opens up a whole new world of desktop software that could really benefit from a little extra oomph.
 Sadly, the underwhelming multitasking performance combined with the fact that Chromebooks run Linux in a VM means that Linux apps on the Pixelbook Go don’t perform as well as they could do.
 If you’re using it for a bit of casual testing, then you’ll probably be OK, but full-time Linux devs are better off elsewhere.

 Still, while this is a shame, the fact that Linux apps run at all makes the Pixelbook Go infinitely more versatile than the Chromebooks of old, and the world of Linux software is well worth exploring.

 Google Pixelbook Go review: Battery life

-We needn’t have worried even if we had, though; the Pixelbook Go also includes fast-charging capabilities, promising two hours of battery in just twenty minutes of charge time.
+However, we needn’t have worried even if we had somehow run out of power: the Pixelbook Go is equipped with fast-charging capabilities which will give you at least two hours of battery life in as little as twenty minutes of charge time

 Google Pixelbook Go review: Ports and features